-The main text book for this unit of study is "Regression Methods in Biostatistics: Linear, Logistics, Survival, and Repeated Measures Models", Eric Vittinghoff, David Glidden, Stephen Shiboski, Charles McCulloch.
-Second Edition.
+The main text book for this unit is "Regression Methods in Biostatistics: Linear, Logistics, Survival, and Repeated Measures Models.
+Second Edition" by Eric Vittinghoff, David Glidden, Stephen Shiboski, and Charles McCulloch.
 This textbook is available freely online through you home university library.